This post is about shorter fasting periods – up to 24 hours.

 This guide is written for adults with health issues, including obesity, that could benefit from intermittent fasting.
 Learn more.

 People who should NOT fast include those who are underweight or have eating disorders like anorexia, women who are pregnant or breastfeeding, and people under the age of 18.
 Learn more.

 Fasting has no standard duration.
 Fasts can range from twelve hours to three months or more (usually not recommended!).
 You can fast once a week or once a month or once a year.
 Intermittent fasting involves fasting for shorter periods of time on a regular basis.
 Shorter fasts are generally done more frequently.
-Longer fasts are typically twenty-four to thirty-six hours, done two to three times per week.
+Longer fasts are typically thirty-six hours or more, done no more than once or twice per week.
 Prolonged fasting may range from one week to one month.

-I categorized fasting periods with a break point at 24 hours, although this is somewhat arbitrary.
-In my experience in the IDM program, I generally use shorter regimens for those who are mostly interested in losing weight without much in the way of type 2 diabetes, fatty liver or other metabolic diseases.
+I categorized fasting periods with a break point at 24 hours, although this is somewhat arbitrary and many others pick 36 hours.
+In my experience in the IDM program, I generally use shorter regimens for those who are mostly interested in losing weight without much in the way of type 2 diabetes, fatty liver, or other metabolic diseases.

 For those who have more significant illnesses, I use longer duration regimens as they tend to give faster results.
 After the initial ‘breaking in’ period, we always work with the patients to find out what they prefer to do.
 A surprising number of patients prefer longer duration fasts less frequently.

 There are several regimens of fasting that use a shorter period of fasting but are done every day.
 A 12-hour fasting period done every day used to be ‘normal’.
 That is, you would eat 3 meals a day from, say 7 am to 7 pm, and refrain from eating anything from 7 pm to 7 am.